awsdocs/nice-dcv-admin-guide/doc_source/setting-up-production.md

 Configure your NICE DCV server to use the RLM server\.
 To do this, you must configure the `license-file` configuration parameter on your NICE DCV server\.

+ The `license-file` parameter must be set with the specification of the RLM server to connect to, in the format `RLM_server_port@RLM_server`\.
+The RLM server can be either specified as a hostname or as an IP address\.
+If not configured explicitly, the RLM server port is by default `5053`\.

+ In case multiple RLM servers are in use, you can specify a list of multiple RLM servers specifications, separated by `:` on Linux, by `;` on Windows\.
+Then the server will try to connect to each one in turn, until one connection can be established with the corrresponding RLM server\.
+This can be especially useful for example when using an RLM failover server to take over in case the primary RLM server is not reachable\.
+In this case you can specify the license in the format: `RLM_primary_server_port@RLM_primary_server:RLM_failover_server_port@RLM_failover_server`

+**Note**
+In case the NICE DCV Server is installed on Windows, you need to separate the entries in the specification with `;`\.

 **Topics**
 + [Windows NICE DCV Server configuration](#config-win)
 + [Linux NICE DCV Server configuration](#config-linux)